≡ Menu

 From here we can compare that cost against the best of the percentage fee platforms.
 The winner will be the cheapest deal for you.

-Percentage fee platforms are generally best for people with small portfolios, whereas fixed fee platforms are tops for index tracker portfolios that are fatter than £25,000 in ISAs and around £70,000 in SIPPs.1
+Percentage fee platforms are generally best for people with small portfolios, whereas competitive flat-fee platforms are typically better for portfolios larger than £20,000 in ISAs.1

-Note: The problem with percentage fee platforms is that many of them don’t cap their fees.
-So as your portfolio swells, the costs may keep rising, too.
-In an extreme case – say a £1 million portfolio that’s all invested in funds – this cost vampire could be sucking out more than £3,000 a year versus as little as £200 for the same portfolio held with a fixed fee platform.
+Note: The problem with percentage-fee platforms is that as your portfolio swells, the costs may keep rising, too.
+In an extreme case – say a £1 million portfolio that’s all invested in funds – this cost vampire could be sucking out more than £3,000 a year versus as little as £200 for the same portfolio held with a flat-fee platform.
+So be aware that which platform is cheapest for you could change over time.

 Step 2 – The money shot

-To compare fixed fee Platform A with percentage fee-based Platform B, make the following calculation:
+To compare flat-fee Platform A with percentage-fee Platform B, make the following calculation:

 Total annual costs of platform A2 divided by platform B percentage rate3